 The Entlebucher is medium-sized, compact and strongly muscled, and many display the natural bobtail common in the breed.
 His short, smooth tricolor coat requires minimal grooming, but he is an active, high-energy dog who needs more exercise than many breeds to keep him happy.
 Like most herding breeds, he is at his best when he has a job.

 Though he has an independent side, he also loves to please his family, and with plenty of training and socialization, he makes a lively companion dog for families of all ages.
 Entlebuchers are generally very good with children, though their tendency to roughhouse may need to be curbed around very little ones.

 Despite his strength and athleticism, the Entelbucher Mountain Dog is prone to hereditary and congenital conditions that can adversely affect his health — not to mention your family’s vacation fund.
 Some of the conditions and illnesses Entles are prone to include eye problems such as progressive retinal atrophy; hip problems such as hip dysplasia; blood conditions such as immune-mediated hemolytic anemia; and urinary tract conditions such as ectopic ureters.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet, as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Entlebucher Mountain Dog inherits more than his mom’s bad hips or his dad’s bad eyes, you’re covered.